marckean/marcseparation/_docs/36-alex_parenting.md

 This statement is slightly incorrect.
 It's actually the **maternal** mother **Maree** that allowed her very own daughter (**Julia Spence** (now dead)) to move out of her home when she was only 14.
 It's a bit worrying don't you think, if Alex is allowed to adopt the same parenting style of her mother, look how Julia turned out - she's now DEAD!

-**It can't get any clearer than this**, Alex is behind the scenes and very much hands-off.
+**It can't get any clearer than this**, Alex is behind the scenes and very much has a [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) / hands-off parenting style.
 My daughter Chloe interviewed alone said it herself:

 ![](../blobs/apexparenting/report_alexparenting4.png)